IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.1.2 Register Household Process Flow

 * PoS - The point of service system is a Beneficiary Requestor that captures an enrollment request.
-* IOL - Mediates the transactions between the PoS system and the infrastructure services to facilitate easier interoperability.
 * FIS - Financing and Insurance System is a Beneficiary Manager that manages data on beneficiaries and their coverage.

 <figure>